 - Would pool points or forward inventory depots improve service?

-- Should I regionalize fleet operations?
+- Should he regionalize fleet operations?

 You see, Santa is a progressive logistics leader.
 He plans.
 He recognizes the power of technology and strives to improve every day, every year.
 He leads by example.
 He seeks advice from experts.